Get the Best WordPress Backup

 Although this might seem similar to a backup, there is an important difference.
 When you back up your site, you’ll save a dormant, inactive copy.
 If you accidentally break something on your live site, you can restore this saved backup.

 A clone is an exact duplicate of the WordPress site, except it’s independent and fully functional.
-You can change the cloned copy without affecting your live website.
+You can change the site clone without affecting your live website.

 Here are some reasons you might want to clone a WordPress site:

-• Creating a staging site: On a cloned site, you can perform updates, install software, and edit files without breaking your live site.
+• Creating a staging site: On a cloned site, you can perform a complete redesign, install updates, add new software, and edit files without breaking your live site.

 • Migrating your website: If you’re moving to a new web host, you can clone the original site and set up the cloned version on the new server.
 This prevents any downtime that could harm your User Experience (UX).